CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Experiments

 \subsection{Training Configuration}

-Hyperparameter tuning is performed with Optuna \cite{optuna_2019} for \Model{} and all baselines in both TDD and FDD modes.
+\paragraph{Learning-based baselines} For the deep learning baselines, hyperparameter tuning is performed with Optuna \cite{optuna_2019} for \Model{} and all baselines in both TDD and FDD modes.
 For each (model, duplexing) pair, an Optuna study explores a predefined search space for up to 30 hours.
-Depending on the model’s complexity, between 1 and 3 NVIDIA H200 GPUs are allocated in parallel to accelerate the search.
-Each trial is budgeted for 10–20 training epochs, with the length chosen empirically according to the typical convergence speed of the model.
+Depending on the model's complexity, between 1 and 3 NVIDIA H200 GPUs are allocated in parallel to accelerate the search.
+Each trial is budgeted for 10-20 training epochs, with the length chosen empirically according to the typical convergence speed of the model.
 Trials are evaluated on the validation set, recording accuracy (validation NMSE) together with efficiency in terms of FLOPs.
 The detailed hyperparameter ranges and training configurations are provided in Appendix~\ref{sec:appendix-training-configuration}.

 After tuning, all trial outcomes are mapped to the accuracy-efficiency plane, and the set of \emph{non-dominated} configurations is extracted as the Pareto frontier.
 Every configuration on this frontier is then \emph{retrained from scratch} under a full schedule: at most 50 epochs with early stopping.
 In practice, models typically converge and stop between 15 and 30 epochs, so the actual training duration does not deviate substantially from the trial budgets.
 For each (model, duplexing) setting, the final checkpoint is the one achieving the lowest validation NMSE among these full trainings.
 The Pareto frontier approach is employed to explicitly capture the trade-off between computational complexity and predictive performance.